Printing Your Own Book: The Ultimate Guide

 When it comes to spines – size matters!

 The spine of a book is crucial to its durability and how your book appears to potential readers as they frequent their favourite bookstore.
 Your spine width is calculated like this:

 Type of paper + number of pages in your book + binding finish = spine width.

-This is the most frequently looked-over (yet important) aspect of printing your own book.
-Too often authors and book publishers forget to include this calculation and end up with a huge ‘sad-face’ once they realise their minimum page count doesn’t create a spine width suitable for the type of book they’ve written.
+This is the most frequent looked-over (yet important) aspect of printing your own book.
+Too often authors and book publishers forget to include this calculation and end up with a huge sad-face once they realise their minimum page count doesn’t create a spine width suitable for the type of book they’ve written.

-If you have hopes of making your own book then then check out Printondemand-worldwide’s spine width calculator – it’s easy to use, has all the papers we offer and will give you the much-needed spine measurements for your own book.
+If you have hopes of making your own book then check out Printondemand’s spine width calculator – it’s easy to use, has all the papers we offer and will give you the much-needed spine measurements for your own book.

 Print your book in the right size and shape!

 The size of your book should be dependent on the type of book you want to print.
 There are more common book sizes throughout the industry which you can choose from.
 Obviously, this is your own book and we can’t dictate which size works best for the type of book you want to print; however, we’ve done some research and here’s what we’ve found.